 Everyone in the Allmans listened closely to each other.
 And other than Duane, no one was a virtuoso at their instruments.
 They just played well together and the song became much more than it typically would be.

 There was no question when you saw an Allman Brother’s show you could see that they were willing to take chances.
 The songs were largely improvised except for the core structure.
 And a lead was seldom played the same twice.
-This was the way music should be played… in the moment with everyone creating right there and then.
-After seeing the Allman Brothers my view of music would never be the same.
+I came to believe that this was the way music should be played… in the moment with everyone creating right there and then.
+After seeing the Allman Brothers my view of what it takes to make GREAT music would never be the same.

 And a big reason I love the blues is because it’s improvised and there’s always room for some creativity.
 Most of the blues bands I came to love all had this sense of “anything could happen” and let’s just “go for it.”